faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

     - C#: `appsettings.json`
     - Python: `.env`

-3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
-Then save the file by right-clicking on the file from the left pane hit **Save** and close the editor.
+3. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created and saved in Task 1, as well as the model name that you deployed, text-turbo.
+Then, save the file by right-clicking on the file in the left pane and clicking **Save**, and minimize the lab files in the code editor using &#8595;.

-4. Navigate to the folder for your preferred language and install the necessary packages
+5. Navigate to the folder for your preferred language and install the necessary packages

     **C#** :